Direct contact? Call: +31 53 4302 836

 UTX for people with weakened leg muscles

 The UTX SWING is intended for people who suffer from reduced control over the quadriceps and, consequently, can no longer walk safely and stably.
+Common illnesses where this may be the case are (among others):

 The UTX ESC is a SWING integrated with a PP AFO.
 That is why the above is also the case for the ESC.
 What the UTX ESC has in addition to the UTX SWING is the improved control over ankle and foot.
 The ESC also gives stability to valgus or varus of the ankle.
 In the case of spasm around the calf muscle, the ESC has sufficient control over plantar flexion to be able to walk safely and dynamically with the Swing function.